lerna-lite/lerna-lite/packages/watch/README.md

 ### `--follow-symlinks`

-Defaults to true, when false, only the symlinks themselves will be watched for changes instead of following the link references and bubbling events through the link's path.
+Defaults to `true`, when false, only the symlinks themselves will be watched for changes instead of following the link references and bubbling events through the link's path.

 ```sh
 $ lerna watch --follow-symlinks -- <command>